FREE USA SHIPPING, RETURNS AND EXCHANGES

 Dehydroepiandrosterone Sulfate (DHEA-S)

 Testing DHEA-S/DHEA is not just important, it’s obvious for any informed doctor and patient seeking true health optimization.
-As a neuroprotective hormone, it enhances cognitive function, memory, and neuroplasticity while shielding the brain from neurodegeneration.
+As a neuroprotective hormone, this blood markers enhances cognitive function, memory, and neuroplasticity while shielding the brain from neurodegeneration.
 Its role in sleep regulation is critical, as it fine-tunes melatonin and cortisol rhythms, ensuring proper deep sleep architecture and circadian balance, fundamental for mental resilience and longevity.

 As a hormonal precursor, DHEA is the backbone of steroid hormone synthesis, influencing testosterone, estrogen, and metabolic homeostasis.
 It directly supports mitochondrial function, optimizing ATP production, reducing oxidative stress, and driving cellular energy metabolism.
 Its immune-modulating effects control inflammation, cytokine response, and immune resilience, making it indispensable for long-term health.